 In September, Toyota’s year over year auto sales plummeted 16.5%, Honda down 14%, and Nissan down almost 18%.
 The severity of the slide stokes fears that a long-anticipated car sales collapse may be arriving.
 Why should you care about Autos in real estate?
-Autos are a leading indicator of consumer confidence (or lack thereof) and can provide insight into the upcoming fall real estate season.
+Autos are one of the leading economic indicators of consumer confidence (or lack thereof) and can provide insight into the upcoming fall real estate season.
 What does the recent drop mean for real estate the remainder of the year?

-In the United States, it seems that there are two major indicators of the economy.
+In the United States, it seems that there are two major economic indicators when assessing financial health.
 The two traditionally largest purchases a consumer makes are for their car and their house.
-When one (or both) of the indicators make large movements this can foretell a change in the broader economy.
+When one (or both) of these economic indicators make large movements this can foretell a change in the broader economy.
 For example, as auto sales began cooling consumers spending pulled back sharply in Q1 of this year (see NY times article).
 Real estate looks tame compared to what is occurring and will likely transpire in the auto sector.

 What is happening with Autos